ymlasu/para-atm/docs/src/rsm.rst

     plt.show()

-The Gaussian Process model can also accomodate noisy data, as shown in the below example:
+The Gaussian Process model can also accommodate noisy data, as shown in the below example:

 .. plot::
     :include-source: